Arduino Portenta H7

 Reading PMIC registers is fine; writing to them is dangerous.
 Misconfiguring a buck regulator or charger setting can permanently damage the board, the battery, or both.
 Treat the PMIC as read‑only unless you know exactly what you’re doing.

-The most useful thing the PMIC tells you that the fuel gauge can’t is the charger state machine — whether the board is currently running on USB / VIN, what stage of the charge cycle the Li‑Po is in, and whether the charger is in a thermal or watchdog fault.
+The most useful thing the PMIC tells you that the fuel gauge can’t is the charger state machine — whether the board is currently running on USB / ESLOV / VIN, what stage of the charge cycle the Li‑Po is in, and whether the charger is in a thermal or watchdog fault.
 The charger registers live at an offset of 0x80 in the PF1550’s main I²C address space (see §22.2 of the PF1550 datasheet), so for example CHG_INT_OK at charger address 0x04 is read from PMIC register 0x84:

 import time